Regulations are laws.

 Go to the Legislative Counsel website for the text of Nova Scotia's statutes or bills.

-Please note: The Registry publishes regulations only.
+Please note: The Office of the Registrar of Regulations publishes regulations only.